arsantodiaz/minimalspringmvcsample/README.md

 Visit http://codingtricks.fidibuy.com, I'm blogging about this sample web app and other topics.

-This branch (M4) contains Protractor Tests
+This branch (M5) contains and advanced grid control, which supports server side, client side data and thymeleaf/angular templates